xability/maidr/README.md

 ### Scatterplot

 In the Braille representation of a scatterplot, the encoding is performed only for the line layer (layer 2).
-The method is similar to that used for barplots, wherein data values are represented as Braille characters based on their relative magnitude within the chart.
+The method is similar to that used for barplots, wherein data values are represented as Braille characters based on their relative magnitude within the plot.
 Low values are denoted by dots along the bottom, while high values are indicated by dots along the top.
 With four height levels of Braille, the encoding is as follows:

 - ⣀ represents values from 0% to 25%
 - ⠤ represents values from 25% to 50%